 Variable selection methods attempt to balance the goodness-of-fit of a model with considerations of parsimony.
 This requires a measure that explicitly quantifies this balance.
 Akaike (1974) proposed AIC for this purpose based on information considerations.
-The "best" model among the set of models being considered minimizes
+Using this method, the "best" model among the set of models being considered minimizes

-AIC = -2(maximized log-likelihood) + 2(number of parameters).
+AIC = -2 (maximized log-likelihood) + 2(number of parameters).